mozzy22/Fast-Food-Fast/README.md

 ___

- +Client users can signup , and then login to acces the "order page" to place thier orders +Admin users can login with *admin@gmail.com* and password *admin* so that they can be able to acces the admin page
+ + Client users can signup , and then login to acces the "order page" to place thier orders
+ + Admin users can login with *admin@gmail.com* and password *admin* so that they can be able to acces the admin page